“Flying Through the Known Universe” Screens at 3D Film Festival in L.A.

 A 3D movie flight through hundreds of thousands of galaxies at considerably faster than the speed of light has its world-premiere screening at the 3D Film Festival in Los Angeles.
 The festival begins on Thursday, Sept.
 20 and will continue though Saturday, Sept.
 22.

 Created by Yushu Yao of NERSC, with Prabhat of Computational Research and David Schlegel of Physics, the movie’s Sloan Digital Sky Survey data includes photos of some of the actual galaxies.
-A 2D peek – the view from the left eye – is temporarily available here, but for the 3D version you’ll have to check out the 3D Festival in Hollywood or attend Berkeley Lab's Open House on October 13.
+A 2D peek – the view from the left eye, but for the 3D version you’ll have to check out the 3D Festival in Hollywood or attend Berkeley Lab's Open House on October 13.

 About NERSC and Berkeley Lab